By DAN HEATH

 Shephard said one of the tasks ahead is to hire an assistant director.
 They will work together to offer basic to advanced computer training.

-That includes introduction to the Internet and tips on using it to help with job searches, resume-writing workshops, development of interview skills, help with using Microsoft Word and other programs and counseling for those who receive Social Security benefits and are concerned what would happen if they enter the workforce.
+That includes introduction to the Internet and tips on using it to help with job searches, resume-writing workshops, development of interview skills, help with using Microsoft Word and other programs and counseling for those who receive Social Security benefits and are concerned with what would happen if they enter the workforce.

 The center will also provide access to high-speed Internet.